-We hold life sacred from conception to natural death.
 We support policies and services that assist pregnant women to make life-affirming choices.
 We advocate for restrictions on the practice and public funding of abortion.
 We support stem cell research that does not destroy or clone human embryos.
 We support patient-focused, quality end-of-life care and oppose legalizing assisted suicide.
 We oppose the use of the death penalty.

 AB 775, which would discriminate against any and all pregnancy centers/clinics that hold a pro-life viewpoint, has passed out of the Assembly and is now on its way to the state Senate.